shanexu/kwm/examples/README.md

-### Default Binds:
+### Keybindings

-Note: "Secure Keyboard Entry" must be disabled for binds to work.
+The following keybindings are provided in the `khdrc` file.
+This is a config file for [Khd](https://github.com/koekeishiya/khd), a program meant for creating various types of keybindins.
+Feel free to use any other tool that allows mapping a key-combination to some command.

-The following are the binds provided in the sample config.
-They do not cover all of the options available with Kwm, and do not utilize the binding system to its potential.
-I strongly recommend taking the time to experiment and set up your own binds.
+I strongly recommend taking the time to experiment and set up your own binds, instead of using the ones provided here.

     - prefix-key: ctrl-s